High-Functioning Autism / Asperger’s in adults

 - Crowds are very overwhelming for me and I avoid big events for that reason.

 - I can get fixated on little details that are of no importance to the rest of the world.

 - I have a good memory, sometimes too good, which makes it hard to forget traumatic events.

 - I’m sensitive to certain smells and textures.
 I have a very good ear.
 For instance, I can hear quiet noises that most people don’t hear which in turn can be overwhelming and distracting.

 - I’m clumsy and lack coordination.
-I don’t know how to dance at all.
-Believe me, I’ve tried.
+I don’t know how to dance, I spill drinks, and bump into things constantly.

 - I’ve also never had a job outside of the home.
 I don’t know what it’s like to have coworkers.

 Those are just a few things among others that I feel comfortable sharing.
 Remember that autism will manifest differently in different people.
 Even two Level 1 (mild) autistic people won’t be the same.